A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 1: Remove the umbrella fabric from the frame and shake off loose debris.

-Step 2: Rub liquid detergent onto any stains.
+Step 2: Rub liquid detergent directly on stains.

-Step 3: Let the detergent soak in for 10–15 minutes, then scrub the areas with a soft-bristle brush.
+Step 3: Let it soak for 10–15 minutes, then scrub the fabric with a soft-bristle brush.

 Step 4: Rinse with clean water.

-Step 5: In a bucket, blend equal parts of water and white vinegar with a bit of dish soap.
+Step 5: In a bucket, blend equal parts water and white vinegar with a small amount of dish soap.

-Step 6: Scrub the solution into both sides of the fabric, the umbrella shaft, and its base using a soft-bristle brush.
+Step 6: Using a soft-bristle brush, scrub the solution into both sides of the fabric, the umbrella shaft, and its base.

 Step 7: Let it soak in for 10 minutes, then rinse everything with clean water.

-Step 8: Spread the canopy out on a tarp, letting it air-dry overnight.
+Step 8: Spread the canopy out on a tarp and let it air-dry overnight.

-Step 9: Reattach the fabric to the umbrella's frame after it's completely dry.
+Step 9: Reattach the fabric to the frame once it's completely dry.

 Preventive Maintenance

-Read the tips below to keep your outdoor furniture in excellent condition for years to come.
+Here are our tips for keeping your outdoor furniture in excellent condition for years to come.

 Furniture